organicdesign/GEVS/README.md

 ## Getting Started

 I have added a couple examples on how to use this system to make it easier to understand and get started with.
 The examples require docker to run.
+You can configure the models and parameters used in the examples by editing the `.env` file.

 First you will need to start Chroma and Neo4j: